kube-logging/kube-logging.github.io/docs/configuration/plugins/syslog-ng-outputs/syslog.md

 ### disk_buffer (*DiskBuffer, optional) {#syslogoutput-disk_buffer}

-Enables putting outgoing messages into the disk buffer of the destination to avoid message loss in case of a system failure on the destination side. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor860)
+Enables putting outgoing messages into the disk buffer of the destination to avoid message loss in case of a system failure on the destination side.
+For details, see the [Syslog-ng DiskBuffer options](../disk_buffer/).

 Default: -